Can Reiki work alongside the NHS?

 Reiki and meditation research has shown that both practitioner and receiver become synchronised in both alpha and theta brain wave states, left and right balanced.
 Zimmerman 1990.

 There are over 57 NHS hospitals offering Reiki and some with their own in-house Reiki Therapist.
-I am delighted to be offering Reiki as a volunteer at the Fern Centre at North Devon District Hospital, Barnstaple.
+I am delighted to have offered Reiki as a volunteer at the Fern Centre at North Devon District Hospital, Barnstaple.

 Research on the effect of Reiki in a variety of clinical areas such as addictions, cancer, dementia and depression to name but a few, are becoming more widespread.
-A further list of research articles can be found in the paper “Reiki- The Scientific Evidence” produced by Ken Hill Research Co-ordinator for Reiki Federation UK.
 St Georges Hospital NHS Trust are currently doing research on the use of Reiki.

 What is Reiki?

 Reiki is a spiritual, energy based practise that promotes self-healing within the mind, body and spirit much like meditation.
 It is a non-intrusive gentle modality that is both “hands on and hands off” and does not diagnose but works with what the body needs at that time, therefore complimenting other healthcare treatments.
 Further information is found on the Reiki page.

 As a Reiki Practitioner and teacher I am not doing the healing but am an integral part to kick-starting the person’s body to start a healing process.